 In his new book, “America and the Yemens: A Complex and Tragic Encounter,” Brookings Nonresident Senior Fellow Bruce Riedel places America’s involvement in the bloody war in the context of the history of U.S. relations with the political entities that have comprised Yemen, north and south.
 Riedel traces the history of U.S.-Yemen relations to President John F. Kennedy’s response to the Egyptian and Soviet involvement in Yemen in 1962, in a first in-depth review of America’s role there.

-On October 5, the Center for Middle East Policy at Brookings will host a discussion about the book and its conclusions, examining the historical context behind the war and the history of America’s engagement with Yemen, and what lessons history offers for abating the humanitarian suffering today.
+On October 5, the Center for Middle East Policy at Brookings hosted a discussion about the book and its conclusions, examining the historical context behind the war and the history of America’s engagement with Yemen, and what lessons history offers for abating the humanitarian suffering today.

-Viewers can submit questions by emailing email@example.com or by joining the conversation on Twitter with #AmericaandYemen.
+Viewers submitted questions by emailing firstname.lastname@example.org or by joining the conversation on Twitter with #AmericaandYemen.

 Registration is required to attend an event in person and guests at Brookings are required to attest to their state of health before attending.
 Visitors may not enter the building if they are feeling ill for any reason, have any symptoms commonly associated with COVID-19, or have tested positive for COVID-19 at any time in the preceding 5 days or longer in accordance with current CDC guidance, or have been advised by their healthcare professional or otherwise to not enter any space where some persons may not be vaccinated.